keyeMyria/QRCodeSignInOut/README.md

 # QRCodeSignInOut
-Use QR Code to keep a log of sign in/out
+Use QR Code to keep a log of student sign in/out.

+A project for learning iOS development using MVVM pattern and URL Naviator.